Hood Amatur

 Start with a Strong Idea

 The foundation of any successful hood amateur project is a strong idea.
-Before picking up a camera, take the time to brainstorm and develop a compelling concept.
+What message do I want to convey?
 Ask yourself: What story do I want to tell?
-What message do I want to convey?
+In real terms, before picking up a camera, take the time to brainstorm and develop a compelling concept.
 What emotions do I want to evoke?

 Your idea should be something that you are passionate about and that resonates with your target audience.
 It should also be feasible given your resources and constraints.
 Don't be afraid to start small and simple.
 Even a short, well-executed video can be more impactful than a long, poorly produced one.